 - The extent of a general dentist’s orthodontic education is typically a night, weekend, or internet course taught by a brand name company such as Invisalign©, Clear Correct©, or 6 Month Smiles© (beware, if the estimated treatment time sounds too good to be true, it probably is).
 This kind of course typically does not offer the knowledge or experience required to thoroughly diagnose, plan, and then execute the highest quality orthodontic treatment.

 - Only a specialist can become a member of the American Association of Orthodontists (the only association for the orthodontic specialty in the United States) as well as be eligible to complete the rigorous voluntary process of board certification by the American Board of Orthodontics.
-Other “orthodontic associations” out there are not the same and membership to one of these does not make one a specialist.

 Check out this video.
 It will make you smile!